Hazel Skaggs

 The Professional Music Teachers Guild of New Jersey established the Hazel Ghazarian Skaggs Memorial Piano Competition which continues today.
 The Piano Teachers Congress presents Hazel Ghazarian Skaggs Awards to outstanding students.

-Skaggs’ music and writing were published by the Boston Music Company, Carl Fischer Music, Century Music Publishing Company, Schroeder & Gunther Inc., Summy Birchard, and the Willis Music Company.
+Ghazarian’s music and writing were published by the Boston Music Company, Carl Fischer Music, Century Music Publishing Company, Schroeder & Gunther Inc., Summy Birchard, and the Willis Music Company.
 She composed some songs for soprano.
 Her articles and compositions for piano included: